Coronavirus: Revenue suspends interest on late payments for SMEs

 But businesses experiencing temporary cashflow issues should continue to send in tax returns on time, the Revenue said.

-Current tax clearance status will remain in place for all businesses over the coming months, it added.
+Current tax clearance status would remain in place for all businesses over the coming months, it added.

 Among its other moves, the Revenue indicated that a scheduled rate review of the relevant contract tax (RCT) paid by sub-contractors was suspended.

-Importers of critical pharmaceutical products and medicines will be given customs “green routing” to facilitate uninterrupted supply, it said.
+Importers of critical pharmaceutical products and medicines would be given customs “green routing” to facilitate uninterrupted supply, it said.

 SMEs, for tax purposes, are businesses with a turnover of less than €3 million that are not dealt with by the Revenue’s large corporates or medium enterprises divisions.

-Businesses other than SMEs that experience cashflow or trading difficulties should contact the Collector-General’s office, the Revenue said, or engage directly with their branch contacts.
+Businesses other than SMEs that experience cashflow or trading difficulties should contact the Collector-General’s office, the Revenue said, or engage directly with its branch contacts.

-Its guidance for businesses will be updated as the situation evolves, it added, and in good time before the March-April VAT returns and other payments are due.
+Its guidance for businesses would be updated as the situation evolves, it added, and in good time before the March-April VAT returns and other payments were due.